iamantony/iamantony.github.io/_draft/my_dev_machine.md

 ### Install VirtualBox Guest Additions

-With VirtualBox Guest Additions VOS will work smoothly.
+With VirtualBox Guest Additions VDOS will work smoothly.
 Also this package will enable:
 - shared clipboard
 - drag-and-drop
 - shared folders